chrs1885/SheetyColors/Documentation/Reference/protocols/SheetyColorProtocol.md

 public protocol SheetyColorProtocol: Codable
 ```

-> A protocol defining a color object provided by the SheetyColors view..
+> A protocol defining a color object provided by the SheetyColors view.

 ## Properties
 ### `uiColor`